YakirOren/theory-bot/README.md

 # Theory bot
 # [Invite](https://discord.com/api/oauth2/authorize?client_id=624613109922791424&permissions=8&scope=bot)
-A nice python bot for the Israeli theory test
+A Discord bot written in Python for the Israeli theory test

-This repo is a Linux version of the [original](https://github.com/YakirOren/theory-bot) discord bot repo

 Commands can be changed and loaded by changing the BOT_COMMANDS list